 There are 2 kinds of data calls.
-One is tethered call from host side and the other in module embedded socket call.
+One is tethered call from the host side and the other is a module embedded socket call.
 Some concurrencies can be supported and the others not depending on how to share PDN connection.
 In some cases, they may be supported through different multiple PDNs and not through the same PDN.

 The Module has 2 processors.
-One is modem processor which is usually responsible for wireless processing and the other is application processor running based on Linux environment.
+One is a modem processor which is usually responsible for wireless processing and the other is an application processor running based on a Linux environment.
 The application can run over one of both processors.
-Nearly the AT commands required to access to Socket connection are on top of the modem processor which is named Modem application in the table.
+Nearly all the AT commands required to access to Socket connection are on top of the modem processor which is named Modem application in the table.
 On the other hand, the AP application is indicated as the application running on the AP processor.
-The below tables describe how to support data concurrency between Embedded and Tethered call with Same PDN or Different PDNs
+The below tables describe how to support data concurrency between Embedded and Tethered call with the Same PDN or Different PDNs.